joshD03/dot_plot/README.md

-# Patient Management & Visualisation Tool
+# MediVisual - Patient Management & Visualisation Tool

 ## Description

-A patient management tool to visualise scans & manage patient data.
-An entry for the Dot Plot x Tech Academia accelerator programme
+Welcome to MediVisual, a full-stack web application designed for NHS staff to securely store patient details, breast scans, and visualise breast lesions on a 2D model.
+This innovative tool, developed in collaboration with MedTech firm Dotplot, aims to assist in the early detection of breast cancer.
+MediVisual is also an entry in the DotPlot x Tech Academia accelerator programme.

+##Screenshots

 ## Table of Contents